 This page is the landing page for the Galileo's World Exhibit Guide, designed for educators, classes, and individual study.
 It provides an overview of the Galileo's World exhibit in one compact and easy to scan format.
+It was the basis for a Galileo's World course offered at OU in Fall 2017, team-taught by Brent Purkaple and Kerry Magruder, who were the main project curators for the 2015 Galileo's World Exhibit.
 Links from this landing page offer the same content as the Exhibit Guide originally prepared as an enhanced iBook and made freely available from the iBook Store.
 All of the 350 rare books on display were originals; none were facsimiles.
 All are held by OU; none were on loan from other institutions.
+Images from all are released by OU into the Public Domain.
 For more on the History of Science Collections and other OU special collections, see the OU Libraries website.

 Watch: Galileo's World theater video (2 mins).
 Script: